Lisa Brown

 Up to twelve students will be accepted into our combined MSDI program in which students complete both the Master’s in Nutrition and Health Promotion and the dietetic internship over a two-year period (5 semesters including one summer).
 In this track, students will need to complete all supervised practice and master’s requirements before they may be issued a verification statement.
 Students in this track complete the Master’s in Nutrition and Health Promotion, and choose either the Research or the Entrepreneurship track.

 The Simmons dietetic internship offers one concentration track for the Stand-alone track: Community Nutrition (CN).
 In this concentration, interns will complete rotations in community health centers, public health and wellness-focused settings.
-Our students build on evidence-based research — highlighting culturally and economically sensitive standards of practice, nutritional care and disease prevention.
+Students obtain experiences in community, public health, and outpatient sites working with culturally and economically diverse populations, focused on disease prevention and the promotion of health and wellness.

 Simmons DI Program Completion Requirements